Wildfires blazing under extreme heat out West

 Eighteen large fires are burning in the region, including six in Arizona, three in Utah, three in California, three in New Mexico and two in Nevada.
 One large wildfire is burning in Oregon.

-Wildfires already have caused more destruction in the first half of 2017 than they typically cause in an entire year, meteorologist Haley Brink of the CNN Weather Center said.
-Almost 1 million more acres have burned this year, compared with the annual average over the past decade.
+Wildfires already have caused far more destruction than usual in the first half of 2017, meteorologist Haley Brink of the CNN Weather Center said.
+Almost 1 million more acres had burned by Thursday, compared with the 10-year average through June 22.

 800 battle Arizona wildfire